palonso/palonso.github.io/_pages/about.md

 I'm a postdoctoral researcher at the [Music Technology Group (MTG), Universitat Pompeu Fabra](https://www.upf.edu/web/mtg/), where I focus on self-supervised learning and multimodal (text/audio) approaches for music understanding.

 Since 2018, I've been a core developer of [Essentia](https://essentia.upf.edu/), an open-source C++/Python library for audio and music analysis.
-I’ve also led research and development efforts in industrial collaborations with La Cupula Music (audio quality assessment) and Huawei (transfer learning for music classification).
+I've also led research and development efforts in industrial collaborations with La Cupula Music (audio quality assessment) and Huawei (transfer learning for music classification).

 During my PhD, I worked on [weakly supervised audio representation learning for music classification tasks](https://doi.org/10803/692389).
 As part of this, I developed [Essentia Models](https://essentia.upf.edu/models.html), a model hub integrated into Essentia that hosts several music classification models based on my research.